tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-08-02-living-with-jetpack.md

 published: true
 ---

-[Jetpack][Jetpack] is the Swiss army knife for your WordPress site.
+[Jetpack][Jetpack.me] is the Swiss army knife for your WordPress site.
 A plentiful awesome features are served for free by hooking to the WordPress.com.

-In this article, I show some notes related to living with [Jetpack][Jetpack2] and [IP Geo Block][IP-Geo-Block].
+In this article, I show some notes related to living with [Jetpack][Jetpack.wp] and [IP Geo Block][IP-Geo-Block].

 <!--more-->